RaspberryPiFoundation/weather-station/README.md

   /home/pi/weather-station/interrupt_daemon.py start
   ```

-1. If you wish you can register your Weather Station with a cloud based **Oracle** database so that it can be used by other schools.
+1. If you wish you can register your Weather Station with a cloud based **Oracle** database so that your data can be used by other schools.

   [Oracle Apex Database](https://apex.oracle.com/pls/apex/f?p=28028:LOGIN_DESKTOP:127844066638258:&tz=1:00)